Chris & Samantha Stays

 The USS Constitution and the USS Cassin Young across the water in Charlestown - both visible from our roof deck and bedroom windows.

-The USS Constitution, also known as Old Ironsides, is a three-masted wooden-hulled heavy frigate of the United States Navy.
-She is the world's oldest commissioned ship of any type still afloat, launched in 1797 - one of six original frigates authorized by the Naval Act of 1794.
-She's still a fully commissioned US Navy ship and serves as a museum open to visitors, across the water in Charlestown (about 1.2 miles away).
+Speaking of warships, back to The USS Constitution.
+To quote Wikipedia: "[The] USS Constitution, also known as Old Ironsides, is a three-masted wooden-hulled heavy frigate of the United States Navy.
+She is the world's oldest ship of any type still afloat.
+She was launched in 1797, one of six original frigates authorized for construction by the Naval Act of 1794 and the third constructed."
+The USS Constitution is still a fully commissioned US Navy ship serving as a museum which is open to visitors.
+The ship is currently located across the water in Charlestown (1.2 miles).
+It is visible from the roof deck and bedroom windows across the water to the left.

 Foster Street, then and now